First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Comparison of UHZ1 with OBG model templates

 For models where growth is via standard Eddington-limited accretion with a column density of $N_H \sim 3 \times 10^{24}\,cm^{-2}$: (i) the predicted hard X-ray flux is consistent with the measured value compatible with the inferred column density as shown in Figure~\ref{fig:multi_sed}; (ii) the flux ratio ${F_{444}/F_X} \sim 1$ as expected for OBGs, shown in Figure~\ref{fig:colors} and (iii) UHZ1 satisfies all the color-color selection criteria for an OBG, also seen in Figure~\ref{fig:colors}.
 The predicted \textit{JWST} SED shape and amplitude from this template with an age of 350 Myr for the recently merged stellar population with a low metallicity of $\sim\,10^{-3}\,Z_{\Msun}$ matches the data very well as shown in Figure~\ref{fig:sed} (red spectrum).

-In contrast, we note that for templates with a heavy seed that subsequently grows via slim disk accretion at potentially super-Eddington rates limited by the available gas supply, the OBG stage is too short-lived.
+In contrast, we note that for templates with a heavy seed of mass $10^{4}\,M_{\odot}$ that subsequently grows via slim disk accretion at potentially super-Eddington rates limited by the available gas supply, the OBG stage is simply too short-lived.
 While it could be potentially detectable with \textit{JWST} for the higher metallicity case (for the stellar population in the host galaxy) due to the lowered X-ray flux from the extremely strong obscuration, such sources would be undetected even with the deepest current X-ray exposures.
 Besides, with an extremely short predicted lifetime in the OBG stage of $\sim$ 5-10 Myrs, these sources would rapidly transit toward $M_* > M_{\rm bh}$.
 Once again, our \textit{Chandra} X-ray detection of UHZ1 rules out this family of templates.
+We map out the parameter space of template models and tabulate the possibilities for UHZ1 in Table~1.